moritzstadler/acvi-med/README.md

 ## Deploying the System

 First navigate to the `/vcfimport/tool` folder.
-Starting the web application and the server backend alongside the database can be done comfortably with the following command.
+Starting the web application and the server backend alongside the database can be done with the following command.
 Depending on your local setup it might not be necessary to prepend `sudo`.

 <pre><code>sudo docker-compose up -d --build</code></pre>